-LEAD 744 Theoretical and Philosophical Perspectives on Leadership (3): Explores the questions about leadership raised by those who have examined its hopes, goals and practice over time and across cultures.
+LEAD 744 Theoretical and Philosophical Perspectives on Leadership (3): Explores the questions about leadership raised by those who have examined its hopes, goals and practice over time and across cultures with emphasis on the study of the process of leadership and leadership as a group.
+It is recommended that students take a foundational leadership course first, such as LEAD 724 or similar..

-Restriction: For PhD in Leadership students only or permission of instructor
+Restriction: For PhD in Leadership students only or permission of instructor.